pallets-eco/flask-admin/doc/db_geoa.rst

 ---------------------

 GeoAlchemy comes with a `Geometry`_ field that is carefully divorced from the `Shapely`_ library.
 Flask-Admin will use this field so that there are no changes necessary to other code. ``ModelView`` should be imported from ``geoa`` rather than the one imported from ``sqla``::

     from geoalchemy2 import Geometry
-    from flask.ext.admin.contrib.geoa import ModelView
+    from flask_admin.contrib.geoa import ModelView

     # .. flask initialization
     db = SQLAlchemy(app)